GodOfCheese/ha_deskpro_integration/README.md

 * `deskpro_humidity`: the relative humidity
 * `deskpro_ambient_noise_level`: the level of background noise in the room estimated by the device in decibels.
 TL;DR: this is how noisy the room is *on average*
 * `deskpro_level_of_noise_in_the_room_now`: the 'current' noise level, in decibels.
 For a good time, scream at your deskpro and watch the number change.
-* `deskpro_people_count`: how many people the unit can detect in the room using whatever algorithms you've enabled.
+* `deskpro_people_count`: how many people the unit can detect in the room using whatever algorithms you've enabled (ultrasonic, face-detect, WebEx proximity, etc).
+Depending on your configuration, your Deskpro may only count people when it's awake.
+If the device can't provide Presence Detection because it's gone to sleep, this is set to -1.
 * `deskpro_temperature`: the temperature in the room, as measured by the device.
+* `deskpro_in_use`: the device is in use.
+This is different from people-detection.
+If a computer is displaying content on the Deskpro, it's `in use`, whether anyone can see it or not.
+Note that if the deskpro is not `in use`, it might go to sleep and cease to detect people even if they're there.
+* `deskpro_t3_alarm_detected`: this goes to `True` if the device detects a T3 Fire Alarm signal.

-There is a phantom `unnamed device` sensor that the integration also creates, which is always `0`.
-This is part of the update process and you should leave it alone until I can get rid of it.
+There is also a phantom `unnamed device` sensor that the integration also creates, which is always `0`.
+This is part of the update process and you should leave it alone until I can implement this using the HA-approved framework.

 ## Limitations
 ### Manual Configuration